info

-Hiram is true to his views.
-Being a staunch advocate of digital privacy and security, he will always search for (and use) an open-source alternative for any product first.
-Hiram is a dot-connector and toolmaker.
-He often creates projects with the intention to optimize his work and improve productivity.
-See how Hiram managed to learn visual development, content, marketing, and more, to start creating things that would normally take full teams to create.
+Hiram is committed to his principles.
+As a strong advocate for digital privacy and security, he always seeks out and uses open-source alternatives for products.
+Hiram is a connector and creator.
+He frequently undertakes projects to optimize his work and enhance productivity.
+See how Hiram learned visual development, content creation, marketing, and more to create things that would typically require entire teams.

 The first thing that comes to mind is the democratization of development.
 The reason is that this leads to opportunities that others might not otherwise have.

-Only about 0.3% of the world can code.
+Only about 0.3% of the world knows how to code.
 Imagine if only 0.3% of the world could read.
-No-code/low code is literally bridging the software language barrier so that you can spin up your own ideas without needing to rely on anyone else.
+No-code/low-code breaks down the software language barrier, allowing you to bring your ideas to life without relying on others.

-This brings me to my next point—speed of development.
-Those shower ideas you dream about building can now become a reality.
+This brings me to my next point—the speed of development.
+Those ideas you dream about while in the shower can now become a reality.

-And while there certainly are limitations to building without code, don’t let this fool you—there are some incredibly well-built, complex apps out there that are pushing the limits of what can be done through visual development.
+While there are limitations to building without code, don’t be fooled—there are incredibly well-built, complex apps out there that push the boundaries of what visual development can achieve.

-This has also led to a lot of fortune cookie wisdom circulating.
-While I share the excitement behind the movement, I can’t help but notice the fluff that can be applied to anything else.
+This has resulted in a lot of superficial advice circulating.
+While I understand the excitement behind the movement, I can’t help but notice the fluff that can be applied to anything else.

-And when something garnishes enough attention, others will almost word-for-word repeat it as their own, or spin it slightly in an effort to capitalize on it.
-Not a fan of that.
+When something gains enough attention, others will repeat it word-for-word or slightly modify it to benefit from it.
+I’m not a fan of that.

-One of the biggest issues in visual development that needs to be addressed is vendor lock-in.
-We saw a glimpse of the importance of this when Bubble proposed a different pricing structure.
+One major issue in visual development that needs to be addressed is vendor lock-in.
+We saw the impact of this when Bubble proposed a different pricing structure.

 People’s entire businesses were on the brink of collapse.
 It garnered so much attention that Bubble’s forum literally broke.
 This relates to a bunch of other different issues that exist too, of course, but the fact that a pricing structure caused that much commotion is representative of larger issues that have to do with vendor lock-in.

-Bubble has promised to open source the entire platform if it were to ever go under, but vendor lock-in is an issue with other platforms as well, which is a huge point of vulnerability for people building without code.
+Bubble has promised to open-source the entire platform if they were to go under, but other platforms also face this issue, making it a significant vulnerability for those building without code.

 The more open your platform is, the more people actually want to join and build with it.

-What are your mandatory steps before starting the development of a new project?
+What are your mandatory steps before starting a new project?

-When it comes to freelancing/advisory work, there are three things that come to mind right away:
+When it comes to freelancing or advisory work, three things come to mind immediately:

 • Determining requirements